 What do most authors do?
 If my book is any indication, they probably use Microsoft Word and have multiple piles of books and printed articles on their office desk or dining room table, corresponding to the different chapters and themes within their book.

 How did I secure permission to publish the case studies?
 During the fall of 2009, while preparing the research, I attended the ANA Multicultural, Geoscape, and other marketing conferences asking executives who presented to write up their case studies and add additional commentary for my book.
 Since they had already received corporate approval to present at the conference, many said yes.
 That ended up being a great way to recruit marketers to share their case studies.

 How many companies did I contact in order to yield eight case studies?
-I probably contacted ten times as many.
+I probably contacted eight times as many.
 Fortunately, many of my early readers tell me that the case studies make the concepts in the book very real and understandable for marketers.

 Nathaniel Hawthorne, the American novelist and short story writer, said, “Easy reading is damn hard writing,” which of course only comes with lots of editing.
 Supreme Court Justice Louis Brandeis asserted, “There is no great writing, only great rewriting.”
 And Truman Capote noted, “I believe more in the scissors than I do in the pencil.”

 Many readers and even first-time authors imagine writers sitting down at their computer, writing chapter one and continuing to type until they arrive at “The End.”
 That couldn’t be further from the truth.
-When I started writing Latino Link, I naively thought that I would plan out my columns from MediaPost to correspond to the various chapters of my book, insert the case studies, and add or edit commentary as needed.
+When I started writing my first book, I naively thought that I would plan out my columns from MediaPost to correspond to the various chapters of my book, insert the case studies, and add or edit commentary as needed.